GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 `psxyz <psxyz.html>`_) can accept pattern fills instead of gray-shades.
-You must specify the pattern as in Section [sec:fill] (no leading **-G** of course), and only the first pattern (for low :math:`z`) is used (we cannot interpolate between patterns).
-Finally, some programs let you skip features whose :math:`z`-slice in the CPT file has gray-shades set to –.
+You must specify the pattern as in Section [sec:fill] (no leading **-G** of course), and only the first pattern (for low *z*) is used (we cannot interpolate between patterns).
+Finally, some programs let you skip features whose *z*-slice in the CPT file has gray-shades set to –.
 As an example, consider

 | lllll 30 & p200/16 & 80 & –